Fuel Market Report

 Fuel Market News

 Crude oil is the main ingredient for gasoline and diesel.
-Per AAA, on average about 50% of what you pay at the pump is the price of crude oil, breaking down as 25% refining, 11% distribution & marketing, and 14% taxes—a helpful breakdown for consumers wondering why they are paying the prices that they pay.
-To give a comparison to Crude Oil pricing, it is trading around $78 per barrel today compared to $83 last week and $89 a year ago.
+Per AAA, on average about 50% of what you pay at the pump is the price of crude oil, breaking down as 25% refining, 11% distribution & marketing, and 14% taxesa helpful breakdown for consumers wondering why they are paying the prices that they pay.
+Crude Oil is trading at $74.46/barrel compared to $74.46/barrel, last week and $76 a year ago.

 For other news in the fuel market: